Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 The U.S. Naval Academy and the U.S. military in general are now as insane about the safe spaces and the triggering as any other campus in the United States.

-And so, on the 75th anniversary of Pearl Harbor, the U.S. Naval Academy is bringing in Google employees to provide transgender 101 training to midshipmen this week as part of an ongoing safe space training series.
+And so on the 75th anniversary of Pearl Harbor, the U.S. Naval Academy is bringing in Google employees to provide transgender 101 training to midshipmen this week as part of an ongoing safe space training series.

-You know, Private George Elliott and Private Joe Locker, they were in a very unsafe space uh when they looked at that oscilloscope and saw what they calculated as over 50 Japanese planes heading straight at them.
+You know, Private George Elliott and Private Joe Locker, they were in a very unsafe space when they looked at that oscilloscope and saw what they calculated as over 50 Japanese planes heading straight at them.

-Because as I said, it it it was pure chance that they happened to be looking at the oscilloscope after their shift had ended, and they still had it switched on.
+But they wouldn't even have seen that because as I said, it was pure chance that they happened to be looking at the oscilloscope after their shift had ended and they still had it switched on.

 That's the insanity.